 Temporary & Disability Assistance Statistics contain information concerning TANF, Safety Net, Supplemental Nutrition Assistance Program (SNAP), SSI, HEAP, and Child Support.

-OTDA Home Resources & Data
+OTDA Home Resources & Reports

 Data related to our programs including performance data, allocations to providers, award amounts, contract periods, program sites, locations served, and spending information.